z4kn4fein/trybot/README.md

 Then you can execute the configured policy:

-- With cancellation
+- With cancellation:

     ```c#
     var tokenSource = new CancellationTokenSource();
     policy.Execute((context, cancellationToken) => DoSomeCancellableOperation(cancellationToken), tokenSource.Token);
     ```

-- With a custom correlation id
+- With a custom correlation id:

     ```c#
     var correlationId = Guid.NewGuid();
     policy.Execute((context, cancellationToken) => DoSomeOperationWithCorrelationId(context.CorrelationId), correlationId);
     ```
     > Without setting a custom correlation id, the framework will always generate a unique one for every policy execution.

-- Synchronously
+- Synchronously:

     ```c#
     // Without lambda parameters
     policy.Execute(() => DoSomeOperation());